edamame-course/Metagenome/2017-08-09-metaG-sequencing-preprocessing.md

 unzip Trimmomatic-0.36.zip
 ```

-Download the data: The tutorial data is from [Sharon et al. 2013](http://www.ncbi.nlm.nih.gov/pubmed/22936250); it’s two data points from an infant gut sample.
+Download the data (You did on last session): The tutorial data is from [Sharon et al. 2013](http://www.ncbi.nlm.nih.gov/pubmed/22936250); it’s two data points from an infant gut sample.
 And it is a subsampled file so that we can do this tutorial in some reasonable amount of time, 100,000 sequences.
 Go to the home directory, make a directory named `metagenome`, change directores into the folder, download data, then unzip the data or decompress the data file.
 ```
 cd
 mkdir metagenome